wso2/docs-is/en/docs/develop/using-the-scim-2.0-rest-apis.md

 `           GET                       https://localhost:9443/t/{tenant-domain}/scim2/Groups                                `

-This API deletes a particular group using its unique ID.
-It returns an `           HTTP 204          ` reponse if the group is successfully deleted.
+This API filters groups using a given query.
+It returns an `           HTTP 200          ` reponse if filtered group list is successfully retrieved.